maryland-gov/mitdp/content/launchpad/stage-2.md

 ## Overview

 The Launchpad is the foundation of our [System Development Life Cycle](/mitdp/sdlc/) for Major IT Development Projects (MITDPs).
-Stage 1 sets that foundation with some of the basic tenets for why the State of Maryland should invest in your MITDP, and Stage 2 gets into the details of how your team will deliver on our investment.
+Stage 1 sets that foundation with some of the basic tenets for why the State of Maryland should invest in your MITDP, and Stage 2 gets into the details of how your team will deliver on our investment. {.intro}

 Stage 2 consists of 6 sections, with a total of 7 required worksheets.
 All 7 required worksheets must be submitted in full for your Stage 2 submission to be accepted.